lukasmartinelli-alt/opencodereview/README.md

 - GitHub Issues
 - Mailing lists (https://groups.google.com/forum/#!forum/golang-codereviews)
 - Direct mail (if someone is explicitely asked for their opinion)

-The platform is independent from the form of the review, it is only the mediator.
-Reviewers can use any form they like.

 ## Onboarding